An early promotional image. note

 - "Rotworld", which involves Animal Man, Swamp Thing, and Frankenstein: Agent of S.H.A.D.E trying to stop The Rot, the force of death and decay, from killing all life on Earth.

-- "Trinity War" has the Justice League, Justice League of America, and Justice League Dark involved in a confrontation between the Trinity of Sin: Pandora, Phantom Stranger, and the Question.
+- "Trinity War" has the Justice League, Justice League of America, and Justice League Dark involved in a confrontation between the Trinity of Sin: Pandora, The Phantom Stranger, and The Question.

-- Beware the Superman: Taking a page from the DC animated universe, governments in general are much more paranoid about superheros, including Superman himself.
-The Justice League of America was spun out for this explicit reason - they wanted a team under their direct control.
+- Beware the Superman: Taking a page from the DC animated universe, governments in general are much more paranoid about superheroes, including Superman himself.
+The Justice League Of America 2013 was spun out for this explicit reason - they wanted a team under their direct control.

 - Chekhov's Gunman: Reign arrives on Earth, interrupting some silver-haired girl who was talking about how she just moved from Dublin, Ireland.

-- Civvie Spandex: The new version of Superman started his career wearing a T-shirt and jeans as his costume.
+- Civvie Spandex: Superman started his career wearing a T-shirt, jeans, and a cape as his costume.

 - Conflict Ball: Supergirl can not accept the fact that she's been in stasis for twenty years and that her formerly baby cousin (Superman) has grown up in that time.
 As such she refuses to listen to anything he says.
 This came back to bite her in the ass when she ended up in a relationship with H'El despite everyone else telling her that it was a bad idea.